TPG pays Murdoch unit $214 million for Chinese media company stake

 Fox was Phoenix's third-largest investor, according to Thomson Reuters data.

 Founded in 1992, TPG was among the first U.S.-based private equity firms to establish operations in Asia.
-The firm's other China investments include the country's best known sportswear brand Li Ning Co Ltd (2331.HK), investment bank China International Capital Corporation and speciality packaging company HCP Holdings.
-(Reporting by Clement Tan; Editing by Ron Popeski)
+The firm's other China investments include the country's best known sportswear brand Li Ning Co Ltd, investment bank China International Capital Corporation and speciality packaging company HCP Holdings.

+* Shareholder Elliott Advisors threaten legal action (Adds Elliott's threat of legal action)

+STOCKHOLM, April 12 A group of private equity companies have bid around 200 billion Swedish crowns ($22.26 billion) for the hygiene arm of tissue and forestry products firm SCA, daily Dagens Nyheter wrote on Wednesday, citing unnamed sources.